I Desire to Be Everywhere

-In the book’s foreward, Joseph Tobin, CSsR, archbishop of the Archdiocese of Indianapolis and former secretary of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life, notes, “The ‘greatest achievement’ of Gillet, the foundation of the Sisters, Servants of the Immaculate Heart of Mary, forms part of the compelling story of the role of women in establishing the Catholic Church in America.”
+In the book’s foreward, Cardinal Joseph Tobin, CSsR, archbishop of the Archdiocese of Newark, N.J., and former secretary of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life, notes, “The ‘greatest achievement’ of Gillet, the foundation of the Sisters, Servants of the Immaculate Heart of Mary, forms part of the compelling story of the role of women in establishing the Catholic Church in America.”

 The book is available through the IHM Gift Shop.
 Call 734-240-8308 or email